Three preparators carefully install a panel painting by Tommaso del Mazza.

 In a gallery of French art with brown walls, a painting by Renoir sits strapped to a cart in preparation for travel

-Renoir’s La Promenade (on cart) is removed from the Getty’s gallery of 19th-century French paintings for its trip to the Musée d’Orsay.
+Renoir’s La Promenade (on cart) is removed from the Getty’s gallery of nineteenth-century French painting for its trip to the Musée d’Orsay.
 Rather than hang a new painting in the resulting gap, the curator chose to reposition the remaining paintings to allow slightly more space between each, as shown here.

 Another viable option would have been to bring in a loan of a painting that could work in harmony with the rest.
 This solution was used in the gallery next door (W205), where three loans were added to provide a counterpoint to James Ensor’s Christ’s Entry into Brussels in 1889.
-This painting’s massive size, riotous subject, and aggressive style make it challenging to create a coherent gallery space using other works from the Getty’s permanent collection, which currently has only a small selection of late 19th- and early 20th-century paintings.
+This painting’s massive size, riotous subject, and aggressive style make it challenging to create a coherent gallery space using other works from the Getty’s permanent collection, which currently has only a small selection of late-nineteenth- and early-twentieth-century paintings.

 Next time you visit a museum, I invite you to pause to think about how each painting arrived in that place on the wall.
 Why is it here?
 How does it relate to the paintings around it?
 Does it contribute to a story within the gallery space?
 As I’ve learned during my internship, there is always more to a painting’s location than meets the eye.